 Everyone made their way closer to Godric, as he slowly turned the pages in the book, observing pictures of statues, effigies, and symbols from every culture in human history.
 The ancients believed Aether was an entity that protected and preserved the earth’s balance, a controller of all four elements.
 Without her, the earth would become unbalanced, barren and eventually consumed with evil.
 The book contained ancient symbols and scriptures written in Egyptian, Aramaic, Sumerian, Greek, Gaulish, and Hebrew.
 The King studied the drawings and took notice of his tribal water symbol in the book and fondly recalled the day he was tattooed with the sacred symbol.

 Tara read a few verses that were in English, “It says here, one becomes Aether because of the day they are born?”
 Tara questioned skeptically, trying diligently to grasp it all.

 “Implausible I know- an Aether is a female born the very second the celestial bodies are perfectly aligned.”
 Nora explained, “You’ve lived many times before, but every few hundred years your physical form returns to the light and Aether is reincarnated.
 That is why you have no recollection of who you are.”

 “How do you know all of this?”
 Tara crossed her arms, probing Nora for more answers, hoping she could somehow disprove her.

 “Naomi and I are natural-born witches; we are your progenies, you are our elemental maker, our elemental tap, our powers come from you and yours comes from Isis.”
-She answered while lighting candles, we are teachers and have the ability to train those who want to become practitioners of Wicca.
+She answered while lighting candles, we are High Priestesses appointed by Isis and have the ability to train those who want to become practitioners of Wicca.

 “So you chicks fly around on brooms, with black cats, stirring cauldrons and shit.”
 Tara quipped, trying to mask her incredulity with sarcasm.